-Alpha blockers relax certain muscles and help small blood vessels remain open.
-They work by keeping the hormone norepinephrine (noradrenaline) from tightening the muscles in the walls of smaller arteries and veins, which causes the vessels to remain open and relaxed.
+Alpha blockers are a type of blood pressure medicine.
+Alpha blockers lower blood pressure by keeping a hormone called norepinephrine from tightening the muscles in the walls of smaller arteries and veins.
+As a result, the blood vessels remain open and relaxed.
 This improves blood flow and lowers blood pressure.

-Because alpha blockers also relax other muscles throughout the body, these medications can help improve urine flow in older men with prostate problems.
+Alpha blockers also relax other muscles throughout the body.
+So, these medicines are sometimes used to improve urine flow in older men with prostate problems.

-Several alpha blockers are available, in either short-acting or long-acting forms.
-Short-acting medications work quickly, but their effects last only a few hours.
-Long-acting medications take longer to work, but their effects last longer.
-Which alpha blocker is best for you depends on your health and the condition being treated.
+Alpha blockers are either short-acting or long-acting medicines.
+Short-acting medicines work quickly, but their effects last only a few hours.
+Long-acting medicines take longer to work, but their effects last longer.
+The alpha blocker that's best for you depends on your health and the condition being treated.

-Alpha blockers are also called alpha-adrenergic blocking agents, alpha-adrenergic antagonists, adrenergic blocking agents and alpha-blocking agents.
+Alpha blockers also are called alpha-adrenergic blocking agents, alpha-adrenergic antagonists, adrenergic blocking agents, alpha-blocking agents and alpha-1 blockers.

 Examples of alpha blockers used to treat high blood pressure include:

-Though alpha blockers are commonly used to treat high blood pressure, they're typically not the first treatment option.
-Instead, they're used in combination with other drugs, such as diuretics, when your high blood pressure is difficult to control.
+Alpha blockers typically aren't the first treatment option for high blood pressure.
+Instead, they're used together with other medicines, such as diuretics, when high blood pressure is difficult to control.

-Some alpha blockers might have what's called a "first-dose effect."
-When you start taking an alpha blocker, you might develop pronounced low blood pressure and dizziness, which can make you faint when you rise from a sitting or lying position.
+When you start taking an alpha blocker, you might have low blood pressure and dizziness.
+This can make you faint when you get up from sitting or lying down to standing.
 As a result, the first dose is often taken at bedtime.

 Other side effects might include:

-Alpha blockers can increase or decrease the effects of other medications you take.
-Before taking an alpha blocker, be sure your doctor knows about other medications you take, such as beta blockers, calcium channel blockers or medications for erectile dysfunction.
+Before taking an alpha blocker, be sure your health care team knows about other medicines you take.
+Alpha blockers may affect how some other medicines work.
+Be sure to mention if you take any beta blockers, calcium channel blockers or medicines for erectile dysfunction.

-Some research has found that long-term use of some alpha blockers can increase the risk of heart failure.
-More research is needed to confirm this finding.
+Alpha blockers may improve total cholesterol.
+But some research suggests that long-term use of some alpha blockers might increase the risk of heart failure.